webfinesse/veritas-engine/README.md

 # Features
 There some features that have been written that are under iteration, however they do work

-* A simple asset conditioning pipeline - Recursively iterates over a directory and exports models, materials (using Assimp) and textures files (using NVTT) into a file format Veritas Engine can load and display.
+* A simple asset conditioning pipeline - Recursively iterates over a directory and exports models, animations, skeletons materials (using Assimp) and textures files (using NVTT) into a file format Veritas Engine can load and render.
 * World Setup using JSON - Describe the scene using JSON to position of lights and models in the world.
 * Renders models using diffuse, specular, and normal maps.
+* Animates models and skeletons that assimp is able to export.
-* Directional, point, and spot lights
+* Directional, point, and spot lights.
 * Recursive scene graph for adding removing entities from the scene.
-* Recursive resource loader to load models, and textures into the engine.
+* Asynchronous resource loader for loading models, skeletons, and textures into the engine.
 * A process manager.
 * Small object allocator
+* Compile time string hashing.
+* Asynchronous job system with child and continuous jobs.

 # External Dependencies

-There are several 3rd party libraries the engine relies on including:
+There are several 3rd party libraries the engine relies on including from vcpkg:

-* Boost 1.60+ (Property map, Filesystem, any)
+* Boost (Property map, Filesystem)
+* Boost-DI
+* SPDLOG
+* Intel Thread Building Blocks
 * Cereal
 * NVidia Texture Tools (NVTT)
 * Assimp